phdinds-aim/time_series_handbook/_sources/README.md

 To activate and enter the environment, run `source ~/atsa/bin/activate`.
 To deactivate the environment, either run `deactivate` or exit the terminal.
 Note that every time you want to work on the assignment, you should rerun `source ~/atsa/bin/activate`.

 ## Rendering the notebooks
-To view the notebooks outside of Github without setting up a repository or installing any software, you may use [The Jupyter Notebook Viewer](https://nbviewer.jupyter.org/).
+To view the individual notebooks outside of Github without setting up a repository or installing any software, you may use [The Jupyter Notebook Viewer](https://nbviewer.jupyter.org/).
 - Open `https://nbviewer.jupyter.org/`
 - Paste the link to the notebook.

 When a notebook rendered in nbviewer appears differently from the one rendered github, just append `?flush_cache=true` to the end of the nbviewer URL to force it to rerender.

+## Jupyterbook
+To view all the chapters of this handbook, please visit this link: [Time Series Analysis Handbook](https://phdinds-aim.github.io/time_series_handbook/)

 # Contributors
 - Benjur Emmanuel Borja